Waiting for Bus 6

 Alex

-It is a joke setup.
+It's a joke setup.
 Heisenberg recognizes it and states his philosophy.

 Blake